21 Jan 2021

 Timber is one of the most commonly used materials for table tops in hospitality because of its warmth and versatility, but is it actually as durable as they say?

 Timber generally falls under two main categories: hardwood and softwood.
 Hardwoods are almost always from trees that lose their leaves such as Oak and Ash, while softwoods are from conifers which usually remain evergreen, such as Pine.
-Hardwood timbers have a tighter grain because they are slower growing, resulting in tighter growth rings, whereas softwoods have a softer grain.
+Hardwood timbers have a tighter grain because they are slower growing, resulting in Wood Typestighter growth rings, whereas softwoods have a softer grain.
 This makes them much easier to machine, but can be less durable in comparison to their hardwood counterparts.

 So the answer to the question “is timber a durable material for my restaurant table tops” is yes.
 But there are a few critical factors that you want to take into account when choosing the correct timber top for your space.